 - Replace reluctor ring

-- Replace timing belt
+- Replace timing belt or chain

 - Update/replace PCM